Brittany is a gaming addict! Her favourite genres are simulation games, crafting games, tycoons, RPG, city-builders, puzzles, and more!

 If you really enjoy the home decorating, collecting, and friend-making parts of Stardew, then you'll likely love Animal Crossing.

 AC is another long-standing game series, which first started out back in 2001 for the Nintendo 64.
 The game play is centered around you as the main player, and you live in a village filled with anthropomorphic animals.
 You can make friends with the animals, catch bugs, collect fossils, fish, and buy thousands of decorations for your home, and clothing to dress yourself and the animals in.
 Game play is also in real-time, so the hours pass in game just like real life, and different events occur according to the time of day, with seasons and holidays also matching up to their real world counterparts!

-There's a number of titles in the AC series, from the most popular game, New Leaf (2012, Nintendo DS) to more recent titles like the free-to-play mobile game, Animal Crossing: Pocket Camp.
-For what it's worth, Pocket Camp is a pretty fun mobile game and I've spent MANY hours playing it.
-There's also a new Animal Crossing Nintendo Switch game in the works, which will be released sometime in 2019!
+There's a number of titles in the AC series, from the former most popular game, New Leaf (2012, Nintendo DS), to more recent titles like the free-to-play mobile game, Animal Crossing: Pocket Camp, and the mega-hit release for the Nintendo Switch called Animal Crossing: New Horizons.

 Dragon Quest Builders might look like a Minecraft spin-off, but I'd say it's more like Stardew than Minecraft.
 Sure, there's blocks for building and mining, but the graphics are 3D and smooth, and there's other things to do besides building.

 You can interact with the villagers (not as in-depth as SDV, though- no relationship building), and build their houses, restaurants, shops, and more.
 There's quite a bit of combat too, and castle defence, but nothing terribly hard.
 There main story mode has 5 chapters to complete, and there's also a free build mode, where you can build to your heart's content without any combat/castle defence.